 Best Time To Visit Cherrapunji?

-The months of September to May are the perfect for visiting Cherrapunji or any place in Meghalaya because the weather is lovely.
+The months of September to May are perfect for visiting Cherrapunji or any place in Meghalaya because the weather is lovely.
 It does rain on occasion, but not nearly as much as it does during the monsoon season, which runs from June to August.